ianmcook/queryparser/README.md

   - `CASE` expressions
   - Some SQL functions and operators

+The error messages that occur when attempting to parse invalid or unrecognized SQL are often non-informative.

+Expressions that include logical operators (such as `IS NULL`) might generate R expressions that do not follow the same order of operations that a SQL engine would follow.
+When using expressions (not simple column references or literals) as operands to logical operators, enclose these expressions in parentheses to avoid ambiguity.

 ## Non-Goals

 **queryparser** does not aspire to:

-  - Support other SQL statements (such as `INSERT` or `UPDATE`)
+  - Translate other SQL statements (such as `INSERT` or `UPDATE`)
-  - Provide customized translations for different SQL dialects
+  - Customize translations for different SQL dialects
   - Fully validate the syntax of the `SELECT` statements passed to it